nuxt-community/auth-module/docs/schemes/local.md

 Here you set the expiration time of the token, in **seconds**.
 This time will be used if for some reason we couldn't decode the token to get the expiration date.

-Default time is 30 minutes.
+By default is set to 30 minutes.

 ### `user`